CamStreamer/CamStreamerLib/doc/HttpServer.md

         });
         ```

--   **onRequest(path, callback)** - It registers callback for access to specified path.
-Callback has attributes - request and response.
+-   **onRequest(path, callback)** - It registers a callback for access to the specified path.
+The callback has attributes - request and response.

     ```javascript
     httpServer.onRequest('/settings.cgi', function (req, res) {